ariefsn/go-intrans/ReadMe.md

 # Intrans
-> A mini app for simulate internal transfer system, build with Golang and Postgre.
+> A mini app for simulate internal transfer system, build with Golang and Postgres.

 ## How to

 - Prepare the environment variables, copy from `.env.example` and rename to `.env`
+- Run `go mod tidy`
 - Available commands:

     ```shell